 What to wear when travelling in India

-IF YOU ARE PLANNING to visit India, you may be wondering how to dress.
+IF YOU ARE PLANNING to visit India, you may be wondering how to dress, you may want to know: What do female tourists wear in India?
 Knowing what to wear when travelling in India can really make a difference to the success of your trip.
 Before I left for my first trip to India, I found a great piece of travel advice on the Journeywoman website for women.
 Someone said, wear Indian clothes in India.
 So I did.
 From the start of my travels in 2005, I have largely worn modest, comfortable Indian outfits such as kurtahs (tunics), scarves, pashmina shawls, salwar kameez, Indian dresses, and even sarees.
 Yes, you can wear a saree (sari) in India!

 I have been travelling extensively in India over the past 13 years and have had very few really negative incidents, so I think wearing Indian clothes has really helped.
 In spite of what you see in Bollywood movies, India is still largely a traditional society, and most Indians still favour modest, traditional clothing – and you may find that you enjoy your time in India more if you do, too.

 Wearing modest clothing in India is a good idea for many reasons, and one of them is that it shows cultural respect.
 I also think it’s actually safer.
 If you wear skimpy, tight, western clothing, you could be sending the wrong signal.
 Read on for tips on how to dress and what to wear in India.

 What should tourists wear in India?